mre/endler.dev/content/2025/choosing-rust/index.md

 If you're interested in learning more about using Rust in production, check out [my other blog](https://corrode.dev/blog) or listen to the [Rust in Production podcast](https://corrode.dev/podcast/).

-Oh, and if you know someone who posts such takes, please forward them this post.
+Oh, and if you know someone who posts such takes, stop arguing and send them a link to this post.